aqstack/sentinel/README.md

 # Sentinel

-A lightweight agent for Kubernetes edge nodes that provides **predictive failure detection** and **partition-resilient orchestration**.

-## Novel Contributions

-### 1. Partition-Resilient Edge Orchestration
+Predictive failure detection and autonomous orchestration for Kubernetes edge nodes.

+## What it does

+Sentinel runs on each edge node and does three things:

+1. **Predicts failures** - Monitors CPU thermals, memory pressure, disk I/O, and network health.
+Uses lightweight statistical models to predict failures before they happen.

-When edge nodes lose connectivity to the Kubernetes control plane, they don't just wait—they form a local consensus group and make autonomous decisions:
+2. **Survives partitions** - When nodes lose contact with the control plane, they form a local consensus group and continue operating autonomously.

-- Lightweight Raft-inspired consensus (Raft-lite) optimized for 3-10 node clusters
-- Autonomous workload management during partitions
-- Graceful reconciliation when connectivity is restored
+3. **Takes action** - Triggers preemptive workload migrations, cordons unhealthy nodes, and logs decisions for reconciliation when connectivity returns.

-### 2. Predictive Edge Orchestration
-ML-based failure prediction optimized for resource-constrained environments:
-- Thermal pattern analysis with trend detection
-- Memory pressure and OOM prediction
-- Preemptive workload migration before failures occur
-- Statistical models that run in <64MB RAM

-## Why This Matters
+## Why

-**Kubernetes assumes control plane availability.** When edge nodes lose connectivity:
-- Nodes go "Unknown" status
-- No new scheduling decisions
-- Existing workloads continue but can't recover from failures

-**Cloud AIOps assumes abundant resources.** Edge environments have:
+Kubernetes assumes the control plane is always reachable.
+Edge environments break this assumption constantly - spotty networks, power issues, harsh conditions.
+When a node goes "Unknown", Kubernetes stops making decisions for it.

-- 4GB RAM running K8s + workloads + monitoring
+Cloud AIOps tools assume unlimited resources.
+Edge nodes run K8s + workloads + monitoring in 4GB RAM with no datacenter cooling.
-- No datacenter cooling (thermal throttling is common)
-- Unreliable power and network

-Sentinel bridges this gap with autonomous, predictive edge operations.
+Sentinel fills the gap.

+## What's different

+Most edge/IoT platforms focus on deployment and connectivity.
+Most AIOps tools assume cloud-scale resources.
+Sentinel combines ideas from both:

+- **Predictive, not reactive** - Catches thermal throttling and memory pressure before they cause failures
+- **Autonomous, not dependent** - Continues operating during control plane partitions instead of going dark
+- **Lightweight, not bloated** - Runs statistical models in <64MB RAM, no GPUs or cloud inference needed
+- **Consensus-aware** - Nodes coordinate decisions locally using Raft-lite when disconnected

 ## Quick Start